madiwiebe/LHL_Tableau_Project/README.md

 The trends of leading causes of death were investigated, and those factors that heavily impacted the overall trend of global death rates were examined more closely.

+Cardiovascular disease, neoplasms, and chronic respiratory diseases were identified as the leading causes of death globally as well as in several countries.

+Conflict and terrorism as well as natural disasters were found to be the underlying cause of abnormal peaks in global mortality rates.

 ## Process
 ### (your step 1)
 ### (your step 2)